 [Original transcript: Below is Mr. Fleet’s original text, which includes added details on scriptwriting for films on Lawrence of Arabia and Air Power.]

 Ladies and Gentlemen, thank you very much for welcoming me so warmly to to this wonderful college to talk about a subject, which is very close to my heart, and on which I have just completed a film.

 The subject is the relationship between Winston Churchill and Alexander Korda.
-Two men, from vastly different backgrounds nonetheless came together at a very important time and in their own unique way helped to shape the course of events of the Second World War, and in so doing the entire subsequent history of the world.
+Two men from vastly different backgrounds came together at a very important time.
+In their own unique way, they helped to shape evens in Second World War and subsequent history.

 One was an Anglo-American war leader, politician, painter and screenwriter.
 The other was a Hungarian-born British film producer and director and champion of Britain in his own way.

 Some of you will have watched this afternoon That Hamilton Woman, which was a film made by Alexander Korda on the urging of Winston Churchill to propagandise an isolationist America.
 That film is significant because it represents the flowering of a relationship, the seeds of which were sown in Churchill’s wilderness years in the 1930s.

 The story begins in early 1934, when Churchill’s son, Randolph, introduces them in a pub near the Isleworth film studios.
 Churchill was at that time deeply unpopular and a divisive figure.
 He had begun a crusade to raise awareness of the threat of Nazi Germany.
 Hitler had only months earlier become supreme leader of Germany, the Führer.

 The predominant mood of the day was however for appeasement, and to stay out of Europe’s problems.
 This was a lot to do with the horrors of the First World War—or “the war to end war,” as it had become known, and this sentiment was whole-heartedly endorsed in America.